-a very active pocket cruiser

-Northern California accounted for 22 of the 185-boat fleet in the 2012 Havasu Pocket Cruisers Convention (see page 104).
+a very active pocket cruiser Northern California accounted for 22 of the 185-boat fleet in the 2012 Havasu Pocket Cruisers Convention (see page 104).
 One very active member of the pocket cruiser community is Gretchen Ricker.
 For the last three years, Gretchen has organized the Monterey Cruiser Challenge, a long-running trailer sailer event that served as partial inspiration for Sean and Jo Mulligan's creation of HPCC.
 Thirteen summers ago, a group of avid West Wight Potter and Montgomery owners debated which boat was faster.
-The only way number of times.
-"Potter
+The only way

 Dan and Gretchen Ricker are very active in the pocket cruising community with their ComPac 19.

-The event, which is open to trailer sailers of any design, is built around low-key Saturday racing and is sponsored by the Northern California Potter Association - aka, the Potter Yachters who have been featured in the pages of Latitude a doo dah that so many people were interested in the event, but were also concerned that many folks were edged out because of a pesky thing called employment.
+Attitude' rules prevail," says Gretchen, "which means show up, have fun, don't complain, and if another sailor drops a hat overboard while racing, you sail over and retrieve it for them."
+As to which boat is faster, Gretchen concludes, "It's the person at the helm that makes the difference."
+For more about the Monterey Cruiser Challenge, go to www.CruiserChallenge.com.
+A founding member of the Challenge, Gretchen had an inspirational continued on outside column of next sightings page doo dah that so many people were interested in the event, but were also concerned that many folks were edged out because of a pesky thing called employment.
 So instead of simply opening up registration until it fills, we're trying out a lottery-style process this year.
-It'll work like this: Registration will remain open for 12 hours on April 2, starting as soon as that day's 'Lectronic Latitude is posted (around noon).
+It'll work like this: Registration will remain open for 12 hours on April 2, starting as soon as that day's 'Lectronic Latitude' is posted (around noon).
 This will allow everyone the chance to throw their name in the hat at some point throughout